Botanical Water Technologies

 Mina encourages US and global companies to assess their water risk, understand where they need to improve and implement a plan to refine their water use.

-Mina Guli, founder and CEO of Thirst Foundation runs her first of 200 marathons in Uluru.
+Mina Guli, Founder and CEO of Thirst Foundation runs her first of 200 marathons in Uluru.
 Image: Kamil Sustiak

 Water scarcity is a global issue but challenges are uniquely regional; therefore, no silver bullet solution exists.
 Every region and community will face different access, quality and reliability issues.
 Corporations must listen to organizations working on the ground with communities that thoroughly understand water issues.